stvliu/thingsboard.github.io/_includes/docs/pe/reference/python-rest-client.md

 ## Python REST Client

-The ThingsBoard Python REST API Client helps you interact with ThingsBoard REST API from your Python script.
+The GridLinks Python REST API Client helps you interact with GridLinks REST API from your Python script.
 With Python Rest Client you can programmatically create assets, devices, customers, users and other entities and their relations in GridLinks.

 Source code of the Python REST API Client you can find [here](https://github.com/thingsboard/python_tb_rest_client).

-In order to install the ThingsBoard Python REST client, you should use the following command:
+In order to install the GridLinks Python REST client, you should use the following command:

 ```bash
 pip3 install tb-rest-client